ethereum/ethereum-org/subdomains/grants.md

-# Applying to Ethereum Foundation's Hackternship program
+# Applying to Ethereum Foundation's Grants program

+## Grants

+Fill me in.

+## Hackternships

 Ethereum gives out $10,000 for 10 weeks for people who have specific projects in mind.
 Here are some of the [previous winners](https://blog.ethereum.org/2018/03/07/announcing-beneficiaries-ethereum-foundation-grants/).